ritviksc/ANDIE/README.md

 Edge detection hasn't been implemented for blur filters using Kernels and convolution.
 This will be fixed in phase 2.

+### Image Cropping can go out of bounds

+Currently you can attempt to crop out of bounds - crop goes outside of image dimension.
+App doesnt crash, but can be better handled.

 ## Refactoring

 ### Internationalisation